aws-samples/aws-modernization-with-cprime/content/40_Epics_Stories_And_Tasks/Create_Subtask.md

 ![Story_details_link](/images/40_Epics_Stories_And_Tasks/Story_details_link.png)

-On the full story details page, click on the **“More”** button, and then select **“Create sub-task”**.
+On the full story details page, click on the **More** button, and then select **Create sub-task**.

 ![Story_more_menu](/images/40_Epics_Stories_And_Tasks/Story_more_menu.png)

-You will now see the **“Create Subtask”** dialog.
-Confirm that the selected issue type is “Sub-task.
+You will now see the **Create Subtask** dialog.
+Confirm that the selected issue type is **“Sub-task"**.
 Then fill in the relevant information in the form:

-- **Summary** – Enter the name of the sub-task from the team’s sub-task decomposition above.
+- **Summary** – Enter the name of the sub-task from the team’s sub-task decomposition above: _"Remove broken urn from garden"_
 - **Reporter** – Leave as yourself.
 - **Description** – Write a short description on what the task entails.

 ![Subtask_dialog](/images/40_Epics_Stories_And_Tasks/Subtask_dialog.png)

-Make sure the checkbox **“Create another”** is ticked at the bottom of the dialog.
-Click **“Create”** to create the sub-task.
+Make sure the **Create another** checkbox is ticked at the bottom of the dialog.
+Click **Create** to create the sub-task.
 A new empty sub-task dialog will appear with a message that the prior sub-task was created.
 Create the second and third sub-tasks for the story.
-(Untick **“Create another”** before clicking **“Create”** for the third sub-task.
+(Untick **Create another** before clicking **Create** for the third sub-task.
 But if you forget, you can just cancel out of creating a fourth sub-task.)

 You should now see the three subtasks on the story details page.